2023 John Sexton Essay Contest

 Teach for America's One Day Magazine

-The John Sexton Scholars Program invited all currently enrolled New York, New Jersey, and Connecticut high school students to participate in the 2021 John Sexton Essay Contest.
-The competition challenged students to write an original and creative essay for the following prompt:
+The John Sexton Scholars Program invites high school students across New York, New Jersey, and Connecticut to participate in the 2023 John Sexton Essay Contest.
+The competition challenges students to write an original and creative research essay for the following prompt:

 Rules & Rubric